 and Aikido of Red Bank.

-she enjoys writing, nature, yoga (thanks Rosemary) and theater.
+the USA and globally.
+In addition, she enjoys writing, nature, yoga (thanks Rosemary) and theater.

 She and her husband Ted live in central New Jersey.

 Michael Fitzpatrick, Sandan (3rd degree black belt), Fukushidoin,

 began his aikido studies in 1993 in Santa Monica, California, under Jun Mateo Sensei,

 whose style was informed by Shoji Nishio Sensei as well as the Philippine martial

 art Dangayan Singkaw.
 Michael moved to New York in the mid-1990s, where he studied

 at the New York Aikikai under Yoshimitsu Yamada Sensei and Seiichi Sugano Sensei.

 As a member of the 8 a.m. class at New York Aikikai, he trained under